LeMinux/PresentingSecureProgramming/Files/Files.md

     Closing a standard stream and opening a file to replace that stream's fd since opening gives the lowest number it would replace that stream, so could input in that file be used as the stream?

-    using exec on a to run a program that inherits all closed fds so new files are opened as the standard streams
+    using exec on to run a program that inherits all closed fds so new files are opened as the standard streams

     Closing a standard stream and trying to print or take input.

+### Sources

+Secure Programming Cookbook for C and C++ by John Viega and Matt Messier